MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-identity-content.md

 - Azure RBAC also implements *deny all* by default.
 Don't override by adding RBAC assignments that invert the deny all setting.

-- All Azure services, Azure Key Vault, and Azure Container Registry, have *deny all* set of permissions by default.
+- All Azure services, including Azure Key Vault and Azure Container Registry, deny all permissions by default.

 - Any administrative access points, such as a jump box, should deny all access in the initial configuration.
 All elevated permissions must be defined explicitly to override the deny all rule.